Demographic Development vs Educational Needs In Africa

 Is E-Learning the Solution Africa Needs Today?

-E-learning bridges several gaps of cultural, geographical, demographical, and economical.
+E-learning in Africa bridges several gaps of cultural, geographical, demographical, and economical.
 Anyone can join online courses, age not being a factor.

 Massive Open Online Courses (MOOC) are free online courses for those with access to the Internet.
 These courses do not offer academic credit, though the degree of similarity to that of formal university is that of “close enough”.